msdavid/fiji/.Q/srs.md

 *   Working group creation, management (CRUD), and member assignment.
 *   Volunteer availability tracking.
 *   Donation tracking (excluding online payment processing).
-*   Reporting and analytics on volunteer hours, event participation, and donations.
+*   Reporting and analytics on volunteer hours, event participation, donations, and system-level summaries for administrators.
-*   Automated notifications and communications (e.g., event reminders).
+*   Automated notifications and communications (e.g., event reminders, in-app notifications).
-*   Personalized user dashboards.
+*   Personalized user dashboards with role-specific information and administrative overviews.

 ### 2.3 User Characteristics
 Users will range from system administrators (`sysadmin`) managing the entire platform to organizational staff managing events and volunteers, and individual volunteers interacting with their profiles, events, and assignments.
 Users are expected to have basic web literacy.